 Many people seek counseling because they have identified specific goals or issues that they wish to work on.
 Others may be encouraged by family, friends, or medical professionals to seek help, and in some cases, a person may be mandated to attend therapy as part of a court ruling or by a parent or guardian (if the person is a minor).

-Counseling is a two-way collaborative exchange, a supportive relationship, that enables clients to explore their issues freely, to understand their need for action, and to enable them to take appropriate action.
+Counselling is a two-way collaborative exchange, a supportive relationship, that enables clients to explore their issues freely, to understand their need for action, and to enable them to take appropriate action.

-As a professional counselor, I value creating such a relationship, which I believe is the key ingredient to fostering personal growth and real change.
+As a professional counsellor, I value creating such a relationship, which I believe is the key ingredient to fostering personal growth and real change.
 Clients have said, they find me easy to talk to, that I am a calming influence, supportive, non-judgmental, compassionate, perceptive, honest, challenging and, at times, humorous.

 These are some more common issues addressed in counseling: depression and anxiety, conflict in relationships, low self-esteem, loneliness, trust issues, guilt and shame, sexual and physical abuse, grief and loss, addictions, anger, stress, boundary issues, feeling stuck, life transitions, separation and divorce, spirituality, etc.